mergeweb/docs/_posts/2018-03-12-css-standards-sample-build.md

 ## Let's get basic
 Now its time to determine what base-level styles we need to put into place.
 Bootstrap already includes some "CSS Reset" code, so we won't need to worry about any style resets.
-Looking at the final output, there are a couple of things that we can set globally: type styles and colors.
+Looking at the final output, there are a couple of things that we can style globally: type styles and colors.

 ### Defining some variables
 Since we are using SASS, we'll want to define our colors as variables so that they can be re-used across other SASS files.